 - Lynn Cooper CPFA, CEnv, Chief Executive, Institute of Water

-Our Journals are available online.
-You can view them using the links below:
+Our Journals are available to view here.

 We openly invite papers and case studies from authors working across these fields, including regulators, academics (including students), water company personnel and supply chain organisations, including consultants.